 Step 5: If your group wins a mod, congratulations!
 You will receive an email with instructions on how to sign up for individual rooms in the mod.
 At that time, you will also have the opportunity to list alternates (suggestions for the HOO of students you would like to live with if any vacancies arise) and additional housing designations.
 Designations guide placement decisions when alternates are not listed or able to be placed in the mod.
 Students may update alternates and designations at any time by emailing the HOO and including all modmates.
-Approximately 40% of mods had vacancies during summer 2018, which were filled by the HOO.
+Approximately 40% of mods had vacancies during summer 2018, which the HOO filled

 Step 6: If your group did not win a mod, regroup and try again!
 The online registration form for the following day's Mod Lottery will be available the same day starting at 4 p.m.
 Check the date for the lottery of the Mod size you want to win and adjust your group so it is the correct size.
-Involve your new group members to reach consensus over your Modmate contract for an extra point, and submit your new online registration packet.
+Involve your new group members to reach a consensus over your modmate contract for an extra point, and submit your new online registration packet.

 Once your registration packet has been submitted, HOO staff will review it to ensure your lottery points have been recorded accurately and student ULI's match what they have been assigned.
 As registration packets come in we enter the group's name, total number of points, and mods in order of ranking into a spreadsheet.
 Once the registration deadline has passed, we sort the spreadsheet so the group with the most points is on the top line and the group with the least points is on the bottom line.